adamgreig/stm32ral/README.md

 ## Safety

-Safety is approached by marking some registers as unsafe; those require either unsafe blocks/functions to access, or that the `unsafe` feature of this crate is enabled.
+Safety is approached by marking some registers as unsafe, which require unsafe blocks/functions to access.
 Unsafe registers are those where access could lead to [undefined behaviour](https://doc.rust-lang.org/reference/behavior-considered-undefined.html), such as DMA source and target registers, cache control registers, etc. Most registers will not be unsafe and can be directly accessed in safe code.
 The